ONLINE DAT PHENCYCLIDINE PLUS

 Indications for Use

 Indicated for qualitative and semi-quantitative detection of phencyclidine and metabolites in human urine for clinical laboratory use.
-Provides preliminary analytical results requiring confirmation by alternate methods (e.g., GC/MS).
+Provides preliminary analytical results; requires confirmation by GC/MS. For prescription use only.

 Predicate Devices